LIDONGgittt/cpp_time_profiler/README.md

 Modified from https://github.com/acschaefer/profiler.git @[acschaefer](https://github.com/acschaefer)

-## C++ Time
+## C++ Time Profiler

 A simple and lightweight CPU execution time profiler for **single-threaded** C++ programs

 ### What it does

-Measures the CPU execution times elapsed between checkpoints in the code.
-You set the checkpoints.
-Checkpoints can be hit one or several times.
+Measures the CPU execution times elapsed between checkpoints.
+Checkpoints can be added to anywhere and can be hit multiple times.

-This is the output of the sample program you find in `src/cpp_time_profiler.cpp`:
+Sample output from `src/time_profiler_test.cpp`:
 ```
 ========================================================================================================================
 File                          |Function                                | Line |    Count |  Average [us] |   Overall [us]